 - 15g tube Dr Oetker Extra Strong Pink Food Colouring Gel

 - Put your eggs in a pan – they should be cosy without too much space to rattle around.

 - You have two choices – you can add the eggs to boiling for 7 minutes and then put in ice cold water or once they’ve reached a rolling boil remove from the heat and let sit for 12 mins.
 Once the time is up, put in ice cold water.

-- In a pan add all the other ingredients and warm gently till all the sugar and salt are dissolved.
+- In a pan add the vinegar, salt and sugar and warm gently till all the sugar and salt are dissolved.

-- Shell your eggs and put in a large jar and cover with the pickling liquor (including chopped beetroot).
-Leave for four hours for a gentle tinge or four days for the beet juice to colour all the egg white.
+- Shell your cooled eggs and put in a large jar and cover with the pickling liquor.

 Serve with another revelation/throwback thanks to Krupa – Lambrusco di Sorbara Radice Paltrinieri